digitalnsw/nsw-design-system/src/components/hero-search/content/_guidance.md

 ## Using hero search

-Today, people rely more and more on search engines and search to find exactly what they want, without having to learn how an organisation has arranged it's information architecture.
+Today, people rely more and more on search engines and search to find exactly what they want, without having to learn how an organisation has arranged its information architecture.

 Use the hero search:

-* for product or website homepages, on the top of directories, libraries or lists.
+* for product or website homepages, on the top of directories, libraries, or lists
-* for sites or products with large volumes of content.
+* for sites or products with large volumes of content
-* where the primary navigation of your users is via search.
+* where the primary navigation of your users is via search
 * when research has shown that users prefer to search rather than browse by navigation.

 Do: